Doug McConnell: Life and career

+One of McConnell's later ventures was the creation of an online travel community called "OpenRoad.tv – The Traveler's Video Guide to the American West".
+OpenRoad.tv will be stocked with all the video, imagery and information that McConnell compiled over the years and continued to collect.

+McConnell died in San Geronimo on January 13, 2026, at the age of 80.
+He had been struggling with health complications stemming from a stroke he suffered in 2023.

 Television programs

 OpenRoad with Doug McConnell, Exploring the West

 OpenRoad with Doug McConnell, Exploring the West began on San Francisco Public Television station KQED and its sister station in San Jose, KTEH, in April 2009.

 Bay Area Backroads

-The Bay Area Backroads program aired for 23 years in the San Francisco Bay Area, from 1985 through 2008.
+The Bay Area Backroads program aired for 23 years in the San Francisco Bay Area, from 1985 until 2008.

-In 1985, Jerry Graham (born Gerald Granowsky in Indianapolis) a former TV announcer, WNEW-FM employee, WGRG (AM Pittsfield, Massachusetts) co-owner, KSAN (1968 to 1980) general manager (1975–1977), and KPIX "Pacific Currents" show host, was cast by Bob Klein, KRON Executive Producer, who developed the travel show for locals, as "Bay Area Backroads".
+In 1985, Jerry Graham (born Gerald Granowsky in Indianapolis) a former TV announcer, WNEW-FM employee, WGRG co-owner, KSAN general manager (1975–1977), and KPIX "Pacific Currents" show host, was cast by Bob Klein, KRON Executive Producer, who developed the travel show for locals, as "Bay Area Backroads".
 Its first segment profiled, by Jerry Graham, a local eccentric who carved tiki statues in his front yard.
 At age 60, Graham retired and moved to Santa Cruz.

 In 1993, McConnell was hired to complete the 1993 season after Graham's retirement, and remained as host for 15 years, until 2008.
 The show's theme was to highlight offbeat individuals from the Bay Area, creating the impression that the production crew was simply encountering them on a recreational driving tour (when in fact, there was a small research team that had planned every show).